spiral/docs/grpc/service.md

 ```

 > Read how to write PHP client in [next article](/grpc/client.md).

-### Multiple Services
-Use `import` directive of proto declarations to combine multiple services in one application or store message declarations
-separately.

 ## Metadata
 Use `Spiral\GRPC\ContextInterface` to access the request metadata.
 There are number of system metadata properties you can read: